kashifmehdi/Kashif.github.io/README.md

 ## Let's Connect!

 I'm always eager to connect with fellow data enthusiasts, collaborate on exciting projects, or discuss data-driven solutions.
-Feel free to reach out to me through the [Contact](/contact/) page.
+Feel free to reach out to me.